Helicone/.github/profile/README.md

 ## Learn more

-See the [Helicone Docs](https://docs.helicone.ai/getting-started/quick-start)for more details.
+See the [Helicone Docs](https://docs.helicone.ai/getting-started/quick-start) for more details.